-You’ll want to find the best bitcoin wallet you can if you own the cryptocurrency, or are even thinking of buying some.
+You’ll want to find the best hardware wallet you can if you own the cryptocurrency, or are even thinking of buying some.

 Some people are happy storing their coins in desktop or software wallets.
-However, some want to use more secure wallets.
+However, the clever ones want to use more secure wallets.
 And this is not a bad idea if you are a long-term investor.

 However, for long-term ‘HODL’ it’s recommended to use a Hardware wallet or a paper wallet.
 I personally endorse using best hardware wallet for altcoins or bitcoin because they offer great security, and they can also be used for day to day transactions.

-Hardware wallets are built in the form of a small computer and they promise enhanced security against software wallets in the case of scams or theft.
-Moreover, your coins are safe even if someone stole your Hardware wallet or your computer is hacked.
-If you lose your hardware wallet, all your coins can always be restored on a new wallet.
+Hardware wallets are built in the form of a small computer and they promise enhanced security against software cryptocurrency wallets in the case of scams or theft.
+Moreover, your coins are safe even if someone stole your hardware wallet or your computer is hacked.
+If you lose your hardware wallet, all your coins can always be restored on a new cryptocurrency wallet.

 What is a Bitcoin Hardware Wallet?

-The wallet features attractive and sleek European touch to its design.
+The Ledger wallet features attractive and sleek European touch to its design.
 It is a battery-less device that can be connected to a mobile device or PC via USB.
 This is arguably most popular hardware wallet on the market – I would say also best hardware wallet.

 Some of its core features are a flash drive like feel with two buttons on the side for navigating the interface, the easy to use OLED interface, and the backup seed key for recovery of your Bitcoins.